ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 Energy Efficiency & SB-12 Compliance

-- ✓Continuous insulation — no thermal bridging at studs
+- ✓Continuous insulation on both faces of concrete core — no thermal bridging

-- ✓Standard 6” ICF: effective RSI ~4.2 (R-24)
+- ✓Standard 6″ ICF: effective RSI ~4.2 (R-24)

-- ✓8” ICF core: effective RSI ~5.3+ (R-30+)
+- ✓8″ ICF core: effective RSI ~5.3+ (R-30+)

 Fire Resistance & Thermal Barriers

-The OBC requires that foamed plastic insulation — including the EPS foam used in ICF — be protected on the interior by a thermal barrier.
-In practice for residential construction, this means the interior face of ICF walls must be covered with a minimum 12.7mm (1/2”) drywall, or an equivalent listed thermal barrier material.
+The 2024 OBC requires that foamed plastic insulation — including the EPS foam used in ICF — be protected on the interior by a thermal barrier.
+In practice for residential construction, this means the interior face of ICF walls must be covered with a minimum 12.7mm (1/2″) drywall, or an equivalent listed thermal barrier material.

 Building Permits for ICF in Ontario

 All ICF construction in Ontario requires a building permit.
-The permit application process is the same as for any other construction method — you submit drawings, documentation and pay the applicable fees to your local municipality.
+The permit application process is the same as for any other construction method — you submit drawings, documentation, and pay the applicable fees to your local municipality.

 - ✓Architectural drawings showing wall assemblies, opening details, and ICF system specification